theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 Kernel config files, tracking Arch [linux-amd-znver2](https://aur.archlinux.org/packages/linux-amd-znver2 "linux-amd-znver2") and [linux-amd-znver3](https://aur.archlinux.org/packages/linux-amd-znver3 "linux-amd-znver3"), with modifications to support Fedora 38 (with Zen2) and openSUSE Tumbleweed (with Zen3).

+You can build with these configs against the source archives available at kernel.org.

 **NOTE**

-You will also need to obtain and apply the patch to support additional microarchitectures in the Linux kernel from graysky2
+You will also need to obtain and apply the patch to support additional microarchitectures in the Linux kernel from graysky2 *before* building in order to avail of any of the Zen-specific enhancements!

 https://github.com/graysky2/kernel_compiler_patch